Oklahoma Books: Best Books Set in the Sooner State

 But she soon discovers that this small town is filled with deeply caring people.
 An eclectic group of townsfolk adopts Novalee and her newborn as their own, which may make you both laugh and cry.

-Author Billie Letts was born in Tulsa, Oklahoma and worked as a professor at Southeastern Oklahoma State University.
+Author Billie Letts was born in Tulsa, Oklahoma, and worked as a professor at Southeastern Oklahoma State University.

 Where the Heart Is was her debut novel, which also saw great success as a film in 2000, starring Natalie Portman and Ashley Judd.
 But, as is often the case, many reviewers agree that the book is better than the movie.
 So even if you vaguely recall the movie from a couple of decades back, we recommend you pick up this book for a quick read that is heart-rending and heartwarming.